2110-FTB-PT/infinite-loop/README.md

 ## Reviews

-Any visitors/customers can see the reviews, and any logged-in customers can write a review with a 1-5 rating.
+Any visitors/customers can see the reviews, and any logged-in customers can write a review with a 1-5 rating and description.
 Each review is diplayed with the individual product page.
+Any logged-in customers can delete their reviews from the product page.

 ## Checkout